top of page

 Biography

 Ahu is a multi-disciplinary artist and writer currently based in Essaouira, Morocco.
-Her expansive career began in 1980s New York, where she commanded stages as a musician, touring internationally in South America and opening for icons like Iggy Pop.
-During her twelve years in NYC after graduating from the American Academy of Dramatic Arts, she also held a starring role in the cult classic film Basket Case, which is now archived in MoMA’s Art Film Library.
+Her expansive career began in New York, where she arrived in 1975 and graduated from the American Academy of Dramatic Arts in 1977.
+Throughout the late 1070's and 1980s, she performed extensively in New York theatre and commanded stages as a musician—touring internationally in South America and opening for icons like Iggy Pop.
+During her twelve years in NYC, she also held a starring role in the cult classic film Basket Case, which is now archived in MoMA’s Art Film Library.